EinsteinToolkit/et2022uidaho/in_person_attendance.md

 the <a href="https://www.uidaho.edu">University of Idaho</a> in Moscow, ID.
 The physics building is located right next to downtown Moscow, home of many of the great restaurants our city has to offer.
-According to <a href="https://www.walkscore.com/ID/">walkscore.com</a> Moscow is rated as the most walkable city in the state of Idaho.
+According to <a href="https://www.walkscore.com/ID/">walkscore.com</a>, Moscow is rated as the most walkable city in the state of Idaho!
 </p>

 <p style='text-align: center;'>